DarioGT/django-jsonfield2/README.rst

 Django-JSONField2
 ===================

+``django-json-field2`` is a flexible quering JSONField and associated form field

-``django-json-field2`` It is a compilation and adaptation of the following projects
+It is a compilation and adaptation of the following projects

 * https://bitbucket.org/schinckel/django-jsonfield
 * https://github.com/derek-schaefer/django-json-field